The Truth About our Columbia, MO Tire Repairs

-Get Columbia, MO Tire Professionals to Handle Your Repairs!
+Get the Very Best Tire Professionals to Handle Your Repairs!

 Are plugs effective at repairing tire punctures?
 There are many differing opinions on this matter, and some champion the use of plugs while others find the alternatives more effective.
 If you are unsure, feel free to consult first with the team of professionals at our Columbia, MO tire service center.

 - These are the steps for using plugs to repair a flat tire:

 - The tire is removed from the wheel.